ECTS

 The Master's program is organized into courses and seminars.

-In addition to these compulsory courses, students must do personal research (under the direction of a research professor) in order to write a dissertation on the history of law (on a theme chosen in agreement with a professor on the teaching staff)
+In addition to these compulsory courses, students are required to carry out personal research (under the supervision of a research professor), with a view to writing a dissertation on the history of law (on a theme chosen in agreement with a member of the teaching staff).

 Select a program